 - 1 tsp garlic powder

-- ½ tsp onion powder (or sub with more onion powder)
+- 1/2 tsp onion powder (or sub with more garlic powder)

 - Sweet chili sauce

-- Place potatoes in a large bowl and toss with olive oil.
+- Place potatoes in a large bowl, drizzle over oil and seasoning.
+Toss with hands.

-- Spread the wedges out on the tray and bake for 35 to 45 minutes, turning once, or until dark golden brown and crispy.
+- Bake for 35 to 45 minutes, turning once, or until dark golden brown and crispy.

 - Dipping sauces: Classic Aussie way is with sour cream and sweet chilli sauce.
 Otherwise, try tomato sauce/ketchup, BBQ sauce, yogurt, ranch, aoli.

 - Australia - the common dirt brushed potatoes are the best.
 These are a great all rounder.
 DO NOT use desiree (the red ones) - these are waxy, suitable for potato salad.